mbohun/rlm_ftress/README.md

 ## implementation notes

 ### OVERVIEW
-This document describes the implementation of rlm_ftress - a plugin for FreeRADIUS server that connects 4TRESS server and FreeRADIUS.
+This document describes the implementation of `rlm_ftress` - a FreeRADIUS server plugin that connects 4TRESS server and FreeRADIUS.
 The actual communication is not done by rlm_ftress directly, but through libftress that uses SOAP to comunicate with 4TRESS server.

 ### PREREQUIREMENTS
 In order to understand this document some basic knowledge of FreeRADIUS is required, mainly: